 different to the concept of a temporal occurrence.

-director of Entertainment Outlet Pty Ltd. The company entered into
+the sole working director of Entertainment Outlet Pty Ltd. The

-The worker was effectively 'on call' at all times.
-He
+visit the clients.
+The worker was effectively 'on call' at

-had no office or business premises.
-He used a laptop computer and
+all times.
+He had no office or business premises.
+He used a laptop

-mobile phone to conduct business wherever he happened to be.
+computer and mobile phone to conduct business wherever he happened